iampranavdhar/campusmind/README.md

 ### Releasing the app

-1. Run `cd android && ./gradlew bundleRelease` to generate the release build of the app
+1. Run `cd android && ./gradlew assembleRelease` to generate the release build of the app
 2. You are done with the release build of the app 🎉🥳
+3. Download your apk from `android/app/build/outputs/apk/release` which will be named as `app-release.apk`
+4. Great!
+Now you can distribute this apk to anyone and they can install it on their android device, now its time to celebrate 🎉🎉.
+Please consider giving a star to this repo if you want me to make more such projects 😁

 ### FYI 📌